Discover the best Plants that Attract Money and Bring Fortune to Home that you can grow easily indoors!

 Botanical Name: Plectranthus verticillatus

 Commonly grown as a good luck plant, plectranthus is a perennial that belongs to southeast Africa.
-It also goes by the name of gossip spur flower, Swedish ivy, money plant, and creeping charlie.
-Though it is mostly used as a houseplant, it is one of the best plants that attract money to your home.
+It also goes by the name of gossip spur flower, Swedish Ivy, money plant, and Creeping Charlie.
+Though it is mostly not used as a houseplant, it is one of the best plants that attract money to your home.

-You can grow Swedish ivy easily indoors in hanging planters or as ground cover outdoors.
-If you are growing it as a houseplant, place it on a height to allow its branches to spread easily.
+You can grow Swedish Ivy indoors in hanging planters or as ground cover outdoors.
+If you are growing it as a houseplant, place it at a height to allow its branches to spread easily.
 Keep in mind not to place the plant in direct sunlight as it can burn the leaves.

 Fun Fact: Some people buy lottery tickets with this plant in their arms!